‘He gains the interest and respect of judges for his efficient and well-directed cross-examination.’ – The Legal 500

 Matthew has extensive experience and skill in commercial and chancery work, ranging from partnership and property disputes to indemnity.

-Matthew has a particular interest and specialism in property disputes.
-This includes boundary disputes, rights of way, riparian rights, adverse possession, restrictive covenants and trusts as well as commercial landlord & tenant (including the new Pub Code Regulations 2016).
+Matthew heads the Property Team at PSQB with a particular interest in property related fraud.
+Matthew has extensive experience in Property disputes ranging from trust issues to rights of way and tracing.
+This includes boundary disputes, rights of way, riparian rights, adverse possession, restrictive covenants and trusts as well as commercial landlord and tenant (including the new Pub Code Regulations 2016).

 He regularly appears on matters before the AHMLR and related matters in the High Court.